EvansWinner/Piltdown/README.md

 #### TODO

-- Well, yeah, maybe I do want to do bold and italic fonts as a utility function.
+- Maybe an italic font as well, though that seems less useful.
 Also maybe some variables bound to generally useful Unicode characters (smileys, Harvey balls, etc)
 - Tweet threads?
 Could it be done? *Should* it be done?
 Well, yes and no, of course...

 A list of plots I got somewhere that looked at a quick glance like they might be possible.
 Not to be interpreted as firm intentions.
 More or less in descending order of priority.